-The following are examples of judicial misconduct that resulted in disciplinary action by the Commission in fiscal year 2010.
-These are illustrative examples of misconduct and do not represent every disciplinary action taken by the Commission in fiscal year 2010.
+The following are examples of judicial misconduct that resulted in disciplinary action by the Commission in fiscal year 2011.
+These are illustrative examples of misconduct and do not represent every disciplinary action taken by the Commission in fiscal year 2011.
 The summaries below are listed in relation to specific violations of the Texas Code of Judical Conduct, the Texas Constitution, and other statutes or rules.
 They are also listed in descending order of the severity of the disciplinary action imposed, and may involve more than one violation.
 The full text of any public sanction is published on the Commission website.
-A copy may also be requested by contacting the Commission.
+A copy of any public disciplinary record may also be requested by contacting the Commission.

-These sanction summaries are provided with the intent to educate and inform the judiciary and the public regarding misconduct that the Commission found to warrant disciplinary action in fiscal year 2010.
-The reader should note that the summaries provide only general information and omit mitigating or aggravating facts that the Commission considered when determining the level of sanction to be imposed.
-Additionally, the reader should not make any inferences from the fact situations provided in these summaries.
-It is the Commission's sincere desire that providing this information will protect and preserve the public's confidence in the integrity, impartiality and independence of the judiciary and further assist the judiciary in establishing, maintaining and enforcing the highest standards of judicial and personal conduct.
+These sanction summaries are provided with the intent to educate and inform the judiciary and the public regarding misconduct that the Commission found to warrant disciplinary action in fiscal year 2011.
+The reader should note that the summaries provide only general information and may omit mitigating or aggravating facts that the Commission considered when determining the level of sanction to be imposed.
+Additionally, the reader should not make any inference from the fact situations provided in these summaries.